-Invest in the School of Engineering
+Invest in the College of Engineering

-Since opening its doors in 1996, the Virginia Commonwealth University School of Engineering has modeled the transformative power of public and private partnerships.
+Since opening its doors in 1996, the Virginia Commonwealth University College of Engineering has modeled the transformative power of public and private partnerships.
 Private support helped build East and West Halls and fuels our ongoing expansion.
 It also endows professorships, funds scholarships and develops dynamic co-curricular programming.
 Your investment provides students with the tools to become the next generation of innovative engineers, and faculty with funding for groundbreaking research.

 ENGINEERING A DIFFERENCE

 Friends of the College of Engineering have built a legacy of support that is vital to the college’s growth and greatly benefits our faculty and students.
 The following are just a few examples of your dollars at work.

 Academic and program support: Annual fund gifts to the VCU College of Engineering, its departments and co-curricular programming are the lifeblood of the college.
 These gifts enrich career programming, create and sustain laboratories, and support visiting lecturers, student organizations and leadership programs.

 Student support: Gifts to annual or endowed scholarships help us attract the highest caliber students and directly aid talented students in need.
 Endowed fellowships bring top graduate students to VCU’s advanced research initiatives.

 Faculty endowments: Endowed professorships and chairs help the College of Engineering recruit and retain top faculty from around the country and support entrepreneurial research and teaching initiatives.